A survey on the skew energy of oriented graphs: General bounds for the skew energy

 For any given positive integers $n$ and $k$ with $n>k\geq 5$, it is not easy to characterize all $k$-regular graphs on order $n$ that have an orientation $G^\sigma$ such that $\mathcal{E}_S(G^\sigma)=n\sqrt{k}$.
 But it can be established that for any positive integer $k\geq 3$, there exists a connected $k$-regular graph $G$ that has an orientation $G^\sigma$ such that $\mathcal{E}_S(G^\sigma)=n\sqrt{k}$, namely, the hypercube $Q_k$.
 Recall that the hypercube $Q_k$ of dimension $k$ is defined recursively in terms of the Cartesian product of graphs as follows:

 Note that $Q_k$ can also be constructed by taking two copies of $Q_{k-1}$, and then drawing an edge between each vertex in the first copy and the corresponding vertex in the second copy.
 Obviously, $Q_k$ has $2^k$ vertices and is a $k$-regular bipartite graph.
 Assume that the vertex set of $Q_k$ is $\{1,2,\ldots,2^{k-1},2^{k-1}+1,\ldots,2^k\}$.
-For the skew energy of $Q_k$, Tian in \cite{Tian} obtained the following result. \begin{thm}\cite{Tian} For any positive integer $k$, there is an orientation of the hypercube $Q_k$ such that the resultant oriented graph $Q_k^\sigma$ satisfies that $\mathcal{E}_S(Q_k^\sigma)=n\sqrt{k}$. \end{thm}
+For the skew energy of $Q_k$, Tian in \cite{Tian} obtained the following result.